JelleHubertse/EEG_CNNs/README.md

 1. S. Wellington, J. Clayton, "Fourteen-channel EEG with Imagined Speech (FEIS) dataset," v1.0, University of Edinburgh, Edinburgh, UK, 2019. doi:10.5281/zenodo.3369178
 2. Wellington, S. (2019).
 An investigation into the possibilities and limitations of decoding heard, imagined and spoken phonemes using a low-density, mobile EEG headset [Master Thesis].
 University of Edinburgh.
 3. Clayton, J. (2019).
 Towards Phone Classification from Imagined Speech Using a Lightweight EEG Brain-Computer Interface [Master Thesis].
 University of Edinburgh.

+This code was previously available at https://www.github.com/EEG-CNNs/EEG_CNNs.git, but has been moved to this repo after anonimity for grading was no longer necessary.